House insulation

 • If you do it, do it well.

-Basically a thermal insulation aims to restrict the flow of heat.
-This flow is determined by temperature differences between the inside and outside of the house.
-In winter, when it's cold outside, the heat in the house tends to go out, and in summer it tends to go in.
-In order to continue to have a pleasant environment in the house, the temperature decrease or increase must be compensated for, and this is done through energy consumption.
+Basically thermal insulation aims to restrict the flow of heat.
+This flow is determined by temperature differences between inside and outside the house.
+In winter, when it is cold outside, heat tends to flow out of the house and in summer, heat tends to flow in.
+In order to continue to have a pleasant environment in the home, the drop or rise in temperature must be compensated for, and this is done through energy consumption.

-It is proven that the greatest heat loss - up to 70% - occurs through the exterior walls and roof.
-Sensitive areas include windows, doors and floors, but if you want a significant reduction in the cost of heating or cooling your home, the focus should be on the outside walls and roof.
+It is a proven fact that the greatest heat loss - up to 70% - occurs through external walls and the roof.
+Sensitive areas are also windows, doors and floors, but if you want to significantly reduce the cost of heating or cooling your home, the focus should be on the outside walls and roof.

-Thermal insulation solutions are available for all types of houses: concrete, brick, timber frame, log, prefabricated walls, steel or mixed.
-Viable solutions have been found for old houses, even those whose exteriors are decorated with carvings or special designs.
-Studies in Germany on renovated old houses have shown that energy costs have been reduced by at least 65%, and in most cases by more than 90%.
+Thermal insulation solutions are available for all types of houses: concrete, brick, timber, log, prefabricated walls, steel or mixed.
+Viable solutions have been found for old houses, even those with carvings or special designs on the outside.
+Studies of renovated old houses in Germany have shown that energy costs have been reduced by at least 65%, and in most cases by more than 90%.

 The main advantages of home insulation are:

-• reducing the risk of damage to the house due to damp
+• reduce the risk of damage to your home from damp

-• environmental protection as a result of reducing fossil fuel consumption
+• environmental protection by reducing fossil fuel consumption

 • reducing dependence on fuel and electricity.